Extinct agricultural crops: Impact of industrial agriculture and monoculture

-Industrial agriculture which features massive mechanised farming operations has revolutionised the food production and consumption patterns throughout the United States.
-The industrial agricultural system focuses on maximising output and operational efficiency by utilising synthetic fertilisers together with pesticides and genetically uniform crop varieties.
+Industrial agriculture, which features massive mechanised farming operations, has revolutionised food production and consumption patterns.
 The growth of industrial farming systems pushed traditional farming diversity into marginalisation.
 The core element of industrial agriculture is monoculture which involves planting one crop across large agricultural areas.
 Monoculture makes it easier to plant and harvest crops and produces immediate financial profits.
-The practice of monoculture creates conditions that make crops more vulnerable to pests and diseases while decreasing biodiversity.
-Soil nutrient depletion occurs because crop rotation is absent which results in soil degradation.
-Farmers typically raise their usage of chemical fertilisers and pesticides as a response to this situation yet these substances damage ecosystems while diminishing long-term soil fertility.
-The elimination of diverse plant species through monoculture production harms both pollinators and wildlife populations which depend on these species for survival thus disrupting natural ecological systems.
+The trend of agricultural production toward fewer but larger farms has resulted in decreased crop diversity.
+The elimination of diverse plant species through monoculture production harms both pollinators and wildlife populations, which depend on these species for survival thus disrupting natural ecological systems.